 Staley (2-2) got one first down and appeared to have another on Robben’s keeper on third-and-4 from the South 49.
 Robben fumbled the ball as he went down and South, but one official, thinking he was down and perhaps not seeing the ball come loose, blew the play dead.

-Page 2 of 2 - After conferring, the officials had the down replayed.
+After conferring, the officials had the down replayed.
 South stuffed Bouchard for a yard, and Robben’s fourth-down pass to Ryan Pierce was caught but out of bounds.

 “Inadvertent whistle,” Staley coach Fred Bouchard said when asked what explanation he received for that play.
 “I thought it was down because one of them was putting it down.
 It was the correct call to move it back.”